-What does a Delivery Lead do?
+What is the role of a Software Delivery Lead?
 I often get asked this question.
 The answer isn't short or simple.
-So I decided to write it up here and point people who ask to this article.
+So I decided to write it up here and point all those people who ask me, to this article.

 I must be honest, writing this does not feel comfortable.
 I fully accept that this piece will never be the only definition of the Delivery Lead (DL) role and that many of you would disagree to an extent or fully with my understanding.
 So, in a way, this is a very selfish exercise for me, allowing me to point people to my article every time I need to explain my understanding of the Delivery lead role in Software Development context.
 If you are already utilising the Delivery lead role in your organisation I would also suggest to look into my article about the Discovery Lead role (coming soon).

 You will see that, in the text below, I have managed to (almost) avoid using terms like Agile, Lean and Scrum.
 While these terms could add some useful context for some people, I have grown extremely disappointed with the use of the terms in the wider community and for me they have been semantically stretched to a point that makes them significantly less useful.

 And one final thought before I get to the point – this article was prompted by another similar article, which was shared by someone on a slack channel I happen to be in.
 I do find value in the above article however 1) it is not my definition so I wouldn’t point people to it and 2) it discusses a slightly different role and I often find myself working in an environment where several Delivery leads and one Delivery manager are working together to deliver a large piece of work and the roles, as I see them, are quite different.

 For me, there are three characteristics of the Delivery lead role which make it different from many other well-defined roles in Software development.

 1. The goal of the Delivery Lead is to create the best possible conditions for all of (note: these are not in priority order; they are equally important)

 a. the delivery team - to produce the required finished item e.g., product, service, etc. (I will call this “right way”)